Anas-95/logs_analysis/README.md

     1. [python3](https://www.python.org/downloads/).
     2. [psycopg2](http://initd.org/psycopg/download/).

-After installing the software, since the dataset is an open source, if you already have it installed in your machine, you need to add the following 3 views at the end of the file:
+After installing the software, you need to download the database file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+After downloading the database file newsdata.zip, you need to set up the database prior to add the VIEWs and prior to running the program.
+Finally, you need to run main.py python file by using this command:
+`python3 main.py`

+Once you run main.py file, these views will be created and the app will be running:

     CREATE VIEW most_viewed_articles AS
         SELECT title, count(path) as views